android/fit-samples/BasicHistorySessionsKotlin/README.md

 -------

 The most common problem using these samples is a SIGN_IN_FAILED exception.
-Users can experience this after selecting a Google Account to connect to the FIT API.
+Users can experience this after selecting a Google Account to connect to the Fit API.
 If you see the following in logcat output then make sure to register your Android app underneath a Google Project as outlined in the instructions for using this sample at: http://developers.google.com/fit/android/get-started

-`10-26 14:40:37.082 1858-2370/?
-E/MDM: [138] b.run: Couldn't connect to Google API client: ConnectionResult{statusCode=API_UNAVAILABLE, resolution=null, message=null}`
+`E/BasicSessions: There was an error signing into Fit.`

+If you encounter this error, check the following steps:

+1. Follow the instructions at http://developers.google.com/fit/android/get-started for registering an Android client.
+1. Ensure that the [Fit API](https://console.developers.google.com/apis/api/fitness.googleapis.com/overview) is enabled for your Cloud project.
+1. Check your [credentials](https://console.developers.google.com/apis/api/fitness.googleapis.com/credentials) for your Cloud project:
+    - Ensure that your **package name** for your credentials matches the sample.
+    - Ensure the **package name** matches the `applicationId` in the `app/build.gradle` file.
+    - Ensure the **Signing-certificate fingerprint** is entered correctly.

 Use the following channels for support: